artsy/artsy.github.io/_posts/2017-05-30-database-encryption.markdown

 ---
 layout: post
-title: "Database encryption"
+title: "Database Encryption"
 date: 2017-05-30 11:03
 comments: true
 author: ashkan
 categories: [Database, Encryption, Security]
 ---

-Recently after examining the data stored in one of our systems, we noticed that while originally this system wasn't designed to include sensitive data, over the time it ended up including some sensitive information and we need to encrypt the data.
+After examining the data stored in one of our systems, we noticed that while originally it wasn't designed to include potentially sensitive user data, eventually it ended up including some and we need to encrypt the data.

-While our systems were safe by other means, because of the issue above we decided to encrypt the database behind it to cover the cases when people end up accessing our database directly.
-This means the data needs to be encrypted before getting persisted in the database and also decrypted after retrieval so from the consumer perspective nothing has changed.
+To reduce the number of people that are technically able to examine the data and help reduce the risks associated with a potential data theft, data needs to be encrypted before getting persisted in the database.

-# Our goal
+# Our Goal
 Encrypt database without any downtime.

 <!-- more -->